 The two letters of recommendations explicitly describe why you would be the right choice for admission to the programme.
 If possible, have one referee who knows you from an academic environment and one from a professional setting.
 The letters must have the referees' full contact details.
 You must provide an English translation if the letters are in a different language.
 If your referee wants to submit the letter directly, it must be sent by post to

 and state your full name and application number.

 A portfolio according to the following instructions.
 Please make sure to strictly follow the instructions, otherwise your application will be marked as ineligible.
 The portfolio is to be uploaded to your application at University Admissions.

 - Size: maximum size of 10 MB, no more than 7 pages + 1 page cover sheet, single-sided, not spreaded.

 - File name: ALD-PORTFOLIO_Name_Surname_Year of application.pdf

 - Content: The portfolio should present any type of material that could support the evaluation of your design thinking and approach, in any field.
-You should gather and expose material which can include sketches, visualizations, pictures, diagrams, data visualization, etc. The portfolio will be evaluated according to the criteria included in the Programme Syllabus, as described below:
+You should gather and expose material which can include sketches, visualizations, pictures, diagrams, data visualization, etc. The portfolio will be evaluated according to the following criteria:

 - Design Experience (in Architecture, Engineering, Arts, etc.)